manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

 ### More packages you may need
 #### For indexer
 Manticore package depends on zlib and ssl libraries, nothing else is strictly required.
-However if you plan to use [indexer](../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-tool) to create tables from external storages you'll need to install appropriate client libraries.
-To know what exactly libraries `indexer` requires run it and look at the top of it's output:
+However, if you plan to use [indexer](../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-tool) to create tables from external storages, you'll need to install appropriate client libraries.
+To find out what specific libraries `indexer` requires, run it and look at the top of its output:

 ```bash
 $ sudo -u manticore indexer